-This is the first sustainability report published by Wilhelm Kneitz AG and will be updated annually in the future.
+This is already the second sustainability report of Wilhelm Kneitz AG, which is published and updated annually.
 With the publication of our sustainability report, we give an account of how we live our corporate responsibility.
 In doing so, we take a position on the impact of our activities on the environment and society and describe this explained by key figures, our goals achieved to date, and future activities for managing sustainability activities.